-This table includes the documents that must be provided for the proposal and where originals are required.
+This table includes the documents that must be provided and where originals are required.
 We strongly recommend using the table as a checklist in order to verify compliance with all requirements.
 Notes: highlighted documents do not need to be provided by public entities.
 Documents marked with are obligatorily to be attached online in SWIM as well.